BumjunPark/DVTSR/README.md

 TorchSummary

 # Data
-We used [REDS](https://seungjunnah.github.io/Datasets/reds.html) dataset for training.
+We used [REDS](https://seungjunnah.github.io/Datasets/reds.html) VTSR dataset for training.
 To generate training data, use the matlab code generate_train.m

 # Training